-Salford-born Tony Murphy has been “SpeedQuizzing” in pubs, bars and student unions for seven years, and has spoken on the challenges of running a business online in a pandemic is the biggest challenge yet.
+Salford-born Tony Murphy has been “SpeedQuizzing” in pubs, bars and student unions for seven years but running his business online in a pandemic is the biggest challenge yet.

 Before restrictions, SpeedQuizzing was a successful in-person quizzing experience, whereby participants could answer questions via mobile devices with a quizmaster hosting the questions before them.